AdobeDocs/experience-manager-learn.en/help/foundation/projects/develop-aem-projects.md

 ### Project Template Root

-The root node of the project template will be of type **cq:Template**.
-On this node you can configure properties **jcr:title** and **jcr:description** that will be displayed in the Create Project Wizard.
+The root node of the project template is of type **cq:Template**.
+On this node you can configure properties **jcr:title** and **jcr:description** that is displayed in the Create Project Wizard.
 There is also a property called **wizard** that points to a form that will populate the Properties of the project.
 The default value of: **/libs/cq/core/content/projects/wizard/steps/defaultproject.html** should work fine for most cases, as it allows the user to populate the basic Project properties and add group members.

 *&#42;Note the Create Project Wizard does not use the Sling POST servlet.
 Instead values are posted to a custom servlet: **com.adobe.cq.projects.impl.servlet.ProjectServlet**.
 This should be taken into account when adding custom fields.*